azsk/AzTS-docs/03-Running AzTS solution from UI/README.md

 ## Introduction to AzTS UI

 The UI is fairly self-explanatory and also has a "Guided Tour" feature that should show you the basic usage workflow.
-We recommend that you create a custom domain name for your UI.
-For steps to create custom domain, refer this [link](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-custom-domain).
+Learn more about AzTS UI from the following video tutorial.

 [![UI](../Images/04_UI_Overview.gif)](https://azsk-azts-cdn.azureedge.net/videosforpublicgithubdoc/Ext_Introduction_About_AzTS_UI.mp4)